Below are some of the ongoing work in which I am actively involved with my students and collaborators.

 Evolution and Fate of Galactic Open Clusters with GAIA

-Uncovering Sequential Star Formation in Massive Star Forming Complexes
+Sequential Star Formation in Massive Star Forming Complexes

 The theoretical model says propagating ionization fronts from HII regions can induce the next-generation star formation in molecular clouds and this mode of star-formation can be the dominant mode in HII regions environment, however, proving it is a difficult task in the observational point of view.
-Presently, we are working on an HII region environment where we found clear evidence of a sequential wave of induced star formation as we progress from the older generation OB stars to younger generation protostars located on the outskirts of the HII region.
+Presently, we are working on an HII r egion environment where we found clear evidence of a sequential wave of induced star formation as we progress from the older generation OB stars to younger generation protostars located on the outskirts of the HII region.